Famous rebel fashion designer Paco Rabanne has died aged 88 - ExBulletin

 PARIS (AP) Paco Rabanne, the Spanish-born designer known for his globally sold fragrances but who made a name for himself with space-age metallic fashions that bring a bold new dimension to the runways, has died , the group that owns its fashion house announced on Friday.

-“La Maison Paco Rabanne wishes to pay tribute to our creator and visionary founder who died today at the age of 88.
-Among the most influential fashion figures of the 20th century, his legacy will live on,” said the beauty and Puig fashion. .
+Maison Paco Rabanne wishes to pay tribute to our creator and visionary founder who died today at the age of 88.
+Among the most influential fashion figures of the 20th century, his legacy will remain, according to the press release from the beauty and fashion company Puig.

 Le Telegramme newspaper quoted the mayor of Vannes, David Robo, as saying that Rabanne died at his home in the Brittany town of Portsall.

-The Rabanne fashion house presents its collections in Paris and is expected to unveil the brand’s latest ready-to-wear creations during fashion week from February 27 to March 3.
+Fashion house Rabannes presents its collections in Paris and is expected to unveil the brand’s latest ready-to-wear creations during fashion week from February 27 to March 3.

 The Calandre perfume was launched in 1969, Puig’s first product in Spain, France and the United States, according to the company.